 Setting up pulseaudio

-Unlike under Windows, we won’t be able to specify our USB sound card as the audio input to TwoToneDetect.
+Unlike under Windows, we won’t be able to specify our USB sound card directly as the audio input to TwoToneDetect.
 This is because the Pi’s audio driver system doesn’t support different sampling rates for the sound card.
 It will only allow us to sample at the default rate.
 Instead, we’ll use pulseaudio as the input to TwoToneDetect, since pulseaudio will perform resampling from the USB sound card to TwoToneDetect.
-To set our audio input levels, we can use the pulse audio control GUI under XWindows.
-From a terminal window in the XWindows GUI, type pavucontrol to bring up the GUI.
+To set our audio input levels, we can use the pulse audio control GUI from the desktop.
+Access PAVucontrol from the Pi/Sound and Video option from the task bar.
 Click on the “Input” tab and set the volume of your USB sound card appropriately, using your radio with open squelch or tuned to a weather broadcast channel to get the levels correct.
 Set any other inputs to zero volume.
-Note: If you are running a GUI-less version of Raspbian (like Jessie Lite), you can use an environment variable to set the sound input device that you want to use with TTD.
+Note: If you are running a GUI-less version of Raspbian (like Stretch Lite), you can use an environment variable to set the sound input device that you want to use with TTD.
 See the section below on “Running Multiple TwoToneDetect Instances” for instructions on how to do this.

 - Edit manually from the command line using the nano text editor (see below)